-To be eligible, your grant activity must be directed to one or more of the following in the Murray-Darling Basin:
+To be eligible, your grant activity must be directed to one or more of the following in the Murray- Darling Basin, including:

-- the conservation and protection of biodiversity (diversity of native plant and animal species), including species and communities listed under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) - the protection of rivers or wetlands7 - the protection of listed migratory species8 and their habitats - the sustainable management or conservation and enhancement of water resources9 - combating desertification and mitigating the effects of drought on natural systems10.
+- the conservation and protection of biodiversity (diversity of native plant and animal species), including species and communities listed under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act 1999) - the protection of rivers or wetlands7 as listed on the department's website - the protection of listed migratory species8 and their habitats as listed on the department's website - the sustainable management or conservation and enhancement of water resources9 - combating desertification and mitigating the effects of drought on natural systems10.

-To be eligible, your projects must have at least \$5,000 in eligible expenditure (see section 5.3).
+To be eligible, your projects must have at least \$100,001 in eligible expenditure (see section 5.3).